muhsan-javed/Waves_Of_Food/README.md

 - Admin App Link: https://github.com/muhsan-javed/Admin_Waves_Of_Food

 # 🔥 Features:
-- Facebook and Google authentication integration
+- Email or Password And Facebook and Google authentication integration
 - Push notifications for both mobile and web
 - Analytics dashboard for the mobile app
 - Payment integration with Paypal and Stripe